lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 SELECT * FROM vwShowUsers ORDER BY Username, PermissionName, TableName, ColumnName
 ```

-This change in permissions means that when `RegularUser` accesses the `Membership` table, they will see actual data values for columns like `FirstName`, `Phone`, `Email`, and `DiscountCode`, rather than the masked versions.
-It's a significant permission grant that should be carefully considered in the context of data privacy and security policies within your organization.
+Now the view reveals that `RegularUser` possesses both `SELECT` permission on the `Membership` table, as well as the database-wide `UNMASK` permission:

-Typically, you would assign the `UNMASK` permission to a role rather than to each individual user.
-Then, every user that is a member of that role would inherit the `UNMASK` permission.
+> Note that, typically, you would assign the `UNMASK` permission to a role rather than to each individual user.
+Then, every user added as a member of that role would inherit the `UNMASK` permission.
 We're only granting permission at the user level in this demo to keep things simple without detracting from the way Dynamic Data Masking (DDM) works.

 By granting the `UNMASK` permission to `RegularUser`, they are now able to see all the data without the masking applied.
-Here's how you can see the effect:
+Let's impersonate them once more to confirm that this is the case:

 ```sql
 EXECUTE AS USER = 'RegularUser'